marko-knoebl/slides/src/sections/python-beginner/06-control-structures-en.md

     print("You are les than 100 million seconds old") elif age_seconds < 1000000000:
-    print("You are less than 1 billion seconds old")
+    print("You are less than 1 billion seconds old") elif age_seconds < 2000000000:
+    print("You are less than 2 billion seconds old")
 else:
-    print("You are older than 1 billion seconds")
+    print("You are older than 2 billion seconds")
 ```

 ## if / elif / else